Women's sexual health: Talking about your sexual needs

 When you're talking to your partner about your sexual needs, try to be specific.
 Consider addressing these topics:

 - Time.
 Are you setting aside enough time for sexual intimacy?
 If not, what can you do to change things?
-How can you prioritize sexual intimacy?
-Think about how you and your partner can support each other (for example, taking care of stressful tasks) to help create time and energy for sex.
+How can you make sexual intimacy a priority?
+Think about how you and your partner can support each other to help create time and energy for sex.

 - Romance.
 Do you and your partner have the same definition of romance?
 Is it missing?
 How can you reignite it?
 How can romance set the stage for sexual intimacy?

 - Pleasure.
 What gives you individual and mutual enjoyment?
-Be open to hearing your partner's requests and negotiating differences if one of you is uncomfortable with the other's request.
-Discuss boundaries of what sexual activities make you uncomfortable.
+Be open to hearing your partner's requests and coming up with compromises if one of you is uncomfortable with the other's requests.
+Talk about what sexual activities make you uncomfortable.

 - Emotional intimacy.
-Sex is more than a physical act.
-Remind each other that it's also an opportunity for emotional connection, which builds closeness in a relationship.
+Sex is more than a physical act — it's also an opportunity for emotional connection, which builds closeness in a relationship.
 Try to take the pressure off of each other when it comes to having sexual intercourse or achieving orgasm.
-Enjoy touching each other, kissing and feeling physically and emotionally close.
+Enjoy touching each other, kissing, and feeling physically and emotionally close.

 - Physical and emotional changes.
 Are physical changes, such as an illness, weight gain, changes after surgery or hormonal changes, affecting your sex life?
-Also address emotional factors that may be interfering with your ability to enjoy sexual activity, such as being under stress or feeling depressed.
+Also address emotional factors that might be interfering with your enjoyment of sex, such as being stressed or depressed.

 - Beliefs.
-Discuss your beliefs and expectations about sexuality.
+Discuss your beliefs and expectations about sex.
 Consider whether misconceptions — such as the idea that women become less sexual after menopause — are affecting your sex life.

 How to handle differing sexual needs

 - Your differences in sexual desire.
-In any long-term relationship, couples may experience differing levels of sexual desire.
+In any long-term relationship, couples might experience differing levels of sexual desire.
 Discuss your differences and try to explore options that will satisfy both of you.

 When to talk with your doctor

 If your difficulty persists, consider turning to a doctor or sex therapist for help.
-If you take medications and are concerned about your level of desire, review your medications with your doctor.
-If a particular medication is affecting your comfort with sex or desire for sex, your doctor may be able to suggest an alternative.
+If you take medications that might affect your desire for sex, review your medications with your doctor.
+Your doctor may be able to suggest an alternative.

 Likewise, if a physical sign or symptom — such as vaginal dryness — is interfering with your sexual enjoyment, ask about treatment options.
 For example, a lubricant or other medication can help with vaginal dryness associated with hormonal changes or other factors.